Our past doesn’t cause suffering, but the habits it fostered may

 On the other hand, if I can catch myself starting to berate the poor driving skills of my fellow commuters, realize that criticizing them doesn’t actually change reality in any helpful way, and instead put on an interesting podcast, not only do I feel better when I get home but my family probably enjoys me a lot more.

-To feel less stressed when I get home from work and be more available to my family I didn’t need some profound insight about potential anger issues or inferiority complexes.
+To feel less stressed when I get home from work and be more available to my family I didn’t need some profound insight about possible anger issues or inferiority complexes.
 It was enough to recognize an unhelpful mental habit and have a good plan for what to do instead.

 The origin of a problem may or may not be useful in helping understand why a certain habit exists.
-But either case, in order to grow and move forward, habits and the habit of looking for them is key.
+But in either case, in order to grow and move forward, habits and the habit of looking for them are essential.